 The Three Chimneys is a very famous fine dining restaurant with a super taster menu.

-It’s now time to head back to Inverness, as roads can be very busy in the summer and you should allow at least 3 hours driving time back to the Highland capital.Explore The Highlands Further
+That’s the Skye road trip over.
+It’s now time to head back to Inverness.
+As roads can be very busy in the summer, you should allow at least 3 hours driving time back to the Highland capital.Explore The Highlands Further

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip